bigdoods/jenca-authentication/README.md

 * Better persistence of the database with Docker volumes (maybe a different service or container for persistence).
 * Perhaps login should happen after signup.
-* Validate schema of JSON, e.g. with https://github.com/mattupstate/flask-jsonschema or http://pythonhosted.org/Flask-Inputs/
+* Better handling of JSONSchema errors, and more JSONSchema restrictions.
 * Some kind of versioning system
 * Flesh out setup.py